dgE-krisengeld/dgESmartContracts/README.md

 # Smart contracts of dGE token ("digitaler Gutschein-Euro")
 based on the [#WirVsVirusHack](https://wirvsvirushackathon.org/) athon submission.

-This is the blockchain-based backbone of the dGE project.

 dGE stands for "digitaler Gutschein-Euro" which is german for "digital voucher euro".

 Visit our webpage: https://diggi.jetzt

+## Smart Contract Part of dgE-Project
+This is the blockchain-based backbone of the dGE project.

-### Prerequisites
+## Prerequisites
 This project is built with npm and truffle.
 You can check your current versions with
 `node -v`